Great green macaw: Status

 This species of parrot is considered critically endangered by the IUCN.
-In 2001 Chassot et al. thought it should be considered at risk of extinction in Costa Rica.
-The species is protected from international trade under CITES Appendix I. While conservation projects have had success educating people and releasing great green macaws into the wild, their numbers remained between 500 and 1000 individuals worldwide as of 2020.
+In 2001 Chassot et al.. thought it should be considered at risk of extinction in Costa Rica.
+The species is protected from international trade under CITES Appendix I. While conservation projects have had success educating people and releasing great green macaws into the wild, the global population was estimated at 500–1,000 mature individuals in the IUCN's 2020 Red List assessment, which classifies the species as Critically Endangered (criterion A4abcd) with a decreasing population trend.
+Among these projects is Ara Manzanillo, a macaw reintroduction project in Costa Rica.
 It is considered a vulnerable species in the 2002 Red List of birds of Colombia.
 The 2014 Colombian Red List upgrades it to critically endangered, citing criteria A, the historical loss of habitat (46%, although the authors note the recuperation of 4.7% of the forests in the 2000–2010 period), and C, the potential reduction of the population in the future – it does not qualify for the other two criteria.

 The subspecies Ara ambiguus ssp. guayaquilensis is amongst the rarest parrots in the world.
 It is considered vulnerable by the IUCN (1996), and was included in the 2002 Red List of birds of Ecuador as critically endangered.